xnatti/INTOmarkdown/README.md

 ## 1. Linux uppsetning

 This went... ok.
-Virtualbox kills my computer when I run it, not a big fan of that one, but as soon as I could install openssh-server and just ssh to the machine, it was usable.
+Virtualbox kills my computer when I run it, (I expected as much, been experiencing troubles lately), but as soon as I could install openssh-server and just ssh to the machine, it was usable.
+Everything was done via ssh after the install.

 The boot process was too quick to take a picture, but here's a picture of the login screen...